ZazzyRammy/File-Permissions-in-Linux/README.md

   <h2>Project Description</h2>
   <p>
-    In this activity, I demonstrated my proficiency in managing file permissions using Linux commands.
+    In this project, I demonstrated my proficiency in managing file permissions using Linux commands.
 As a security professional responsible for maintaining system security, I examined and adjusted permissions to ensure authorized access and prevent unauthorized usage within the file system.
   </p>